Two of the biggest names in the world of security cameras are Arlo and Ring.

 Ring made its name from offering video doorbells.
-You can still get the original Ring Video Doorbell for only $179, but there have been several other models that have been introduced over time.
+You can still get the original Ring Video Doorbell that is a cheaper alternative, but there have been several other models that have been introduced over time.

 There are differences, of course, with how each of these doorbells work.
 The main difference is in how these doorbells are powered.
 Some may be hardwired, while others use batteries.
 The Ring Elite also draws power from Ethernet.
 Motion detection is also handled differently.
 For the original and the second-generation Ring doorbells, you only have five selectable preset zones and you can set how sensitive the motion sensors are.
 However, with the more expensive Elite and Pro models, you can actually use the mobile app to specify which areas to monitor for motion.

 Another advantage of the Ring Pro and Elite over their more affordable cousins is that they can work on 5.0 GHz networks, making sure that your video feeds are up for streaming without having to worry about network congestion.

 All Ring video doorbells come with all the things you need to wire or install them.
 For instance, the Ring Video Doorbell 2’s package includes a micro USB charging cable, faceplates, bits, screws, level, screwdriver handle, the user manual and installation guide, wire nuts and extensions, and other tools and pieces necessary to put it up your door.

 The Ring Video Doorbell Elite also has the bits and screws, as well as the Ethernet cable needed to power it.

 A side-by-side Comp: Ring vs Ring 2 vs Ring Elite vs Ring Pro

 |Model||Ring Video Doorbell||Ring Video Doorbell 2||Ring Video Doorbell Elite||Ring Video Doorbell Pro|